A step-by-step guide in 6 screenshots.

 The steps below were done for the Chase Freedom credit card, an unused card I’ve had since college.
 The same steps should apply when canceling any Chase credit card.

-3. Ignore that dropdown and select the “hamburger” menu icon in the top left of the dashboard.
+1. Log in to your account and from your account dashboard, select the “hamburger” menu icon in the top left.
 Select “Secure Messages.”

 - Login to your online account so that you are on your Chase dashboard.